learningtapestry/ssdn/docs/architecture-design.md

 #### Main characteristics
 * This feature allows SSDN nodes to exchange binary data in the form of S3 files.
-* Instances with established relationships are able to exchange files associated to the namespaces and formats which were authorized during door-knocking.
+* Nodes with established relationships are able to exchange files associated to the namespaces and formats which were authorized during door-knocking.
-* It is trivial for a user to store files in the instance's S3 bucket, preferably using standard S3 tools and libraries.
+* It is trivial for a user to store files in the node's S3 bucket, preferably using standard S3 tools and libraries.
-* Once a file is stored, it is eventually mirrored by consumer instances.
+* Once a file is stored, it is eventually mirrored by consumer nodes.
 * Plugins have insight into metadata information for the exchanged files.
 * Users have visibility into the files that are being exchanged.

 #### Committed solution
 * When a file needs to be stored, users invoke an API method that provisions a folder in an S3 bucket.
 The API method takes in the namespace and format as parameters.
 It returns temporary credentials for writing to that folder.
 The credentials can be used by any tool that uses the S3 API.
 * Uploaded files are stored in a dedicated upload bucket organized by namespace and format.
 * Whenever a file is written to the upload bucket, an event is created and sent to the node's processing stream (Kinesis), which contains metadata about the file.
-This event is then routed to consumer instances.
+This event is then routed to consumer nodes.
-* During the door-knocking process for a consumer instance, the consumer is granted read access to a specific folder in the upload S3 bucket of the provider node (corresponding to the door-knocking request).
+* During the door-knocking process for a consumer node, the consumer is granted read access to a specific folder in the upload S3 bucket of the provider node (corresponding to the door-knocking request).
 The consumer receives an event for an upload in that folder, then it downloads the file.
 This happens automatically.
-* Downloaded files are stored in a dedicated download bucket organized by provider instance, namespace, and format.
+* Downloaded files are stored in a dedicated download bucket organized by provider node, namespace, and format.
 * SNS notifications are generated for S3 events.

 ### Administration panel